 We now explore the too big to fail problem and show how the theoretical predictions and observations can be reconciled by including DM interactions beyond gravity.
 The too big to fail problem is illustrated in the top panel of Fig. 2.
-Here the rotation curves of the 11 most massive subhaloes in the CDM resimulation of the halo AP-7-HR clearly lie above the measurements for the "classical" dwarf spheroidal satellites in the MW taken from Wolf et al. (2010).
-In general, one can see that the largest subhaloes in CDM simulations have a higher circular velocity, $V{\rm circ}$ , and therefore more enclosed (dark) matter, than is observed for a given radius.

-In the case of $\gamma$ CDM, the rotation curves of the most massive satellites are shifted to lower circular velocities, indicating that there is less (dark) matter enclosed within a given radius.
-Alternatively, one can interpret this as a lower central density or concentration for the haloes in $\gamma$ CDM, as seen in Schewtschenko et al. (2015).
+Here the rotation curves of the 11 most massive subhaloes5 in the CDM re-simulation of the halo AP-7-HR clearly lie above the measurements for the 'classical' dwarf spheroidal satellites in the MW taken from Wolf et al. (2010).
+In general, one can see that the largest subhaloes in CDM simulations have a higher circular velocity, $V{\rm circ}$, and therefore more enclosed (dark) matter, than is observed for a given radius.
+In the case of γ CDM, the rotation curves of the most massive satellites are shifted to lower circular velocities, indicating that there is less (dark) matter enclosed within a given radius.
+Alternatively, 4 While the properties of some small subhaloes may vary from one resolution level to another (due to minor changes in their formation and accretion histories), the overall scatter for all subhaloes remains the same and thus can be considered to have converged.
+5 We have included three more simulated subhaloes than the observed number of dwarf satellites as the most massive subhaloes are considered statistical outliers like the Magellanic clouds, which have been omitted in this study.